← All posts

 It's a peer-to-peer protocol for publishing and browsing websites.
-No servers.
-No registrars.
-No gatekeepers.
-Your name is yours because you hold the key, not because someone's database says so.
+Your name is yours because you hold the key.
+The network can still be messy, slow, or young, but the ownership model is simple enough to reason about.

 How it actually works